ADHD Neuroscience 101

 In my 40 years as a child and adolescent psychiatrist, I have treated thousands of youngsters.
-With some children, I am able to make a quick evaluation about attention deficit hyperactivity disorder (ADHD) and outline a course of ADHD treatment.
+With some children, I am able to make a quick evaluation about attention deficit hyperactivity disorder (ADHD or ADD) and outline a course of ADHD treatment.

 With others — more often than I care to admit — I have to tell parents that it’s not clear what is wrong.
 It’s not that I lack the expertise or diagnostic skills.
 It’s just that psychiatry isn’t quite as far along as other medical specialties.